-Each style in art or design imposes certain rules.
-Maybe that's why I like the works that combine the features of several styles the most.
+Each style in art or design has its own unique technique.
+Maybe that's why I like the designs that combine the features of several styles the most.

-Sometimes these are transitional stages - one direction evolves into another.
-But sometimes it is a symbiotic fusion of several directions in art, joined by the artist in such a way as if they could not exist without each other.
+Sometimes there are transitional stages - one direction evolves into another.
+But sometimes it is a symbiotic fusion of several artistic styles, put together by the artist in such a way that it is as if they could not exist without each other.

-These remarkable connections inspired me to think in a similar way in the creative process.
-Mr. Ryszard asked me to make a ring for him that would combine art deco elements with Tolkien fantasy.
-I started the project with finding a suitable stone.
-During the interview, it turned out that the ring has something elvish about it, so I immediately thought about the green stone.
+This inspired me to think in a similar way during the creative process.
+Mr. Ryszard asked me to make a ring for him that would combine elements of both art deco and Tolkien fantasy.
+The first step in the project was finding a suitable stone.
+During the design phase, I saw that the ring had elvish look about it, so I immediately thought about using a green stone.
 After a few offers, the decision was made to make it a 5-carat chrome tourmaline with a modified, oval diamond cut.

-Then I prepared a drawing of a ring referring to art deco and the fantasy world.
-The ring upwards grows into a butterfly, which holds the stone with its wings.
-Its shape, however, was deliberately designed in a non-obvious way.
-On the one hand, it can be treated as a meandering abstract art deco form, on the other hand, you can see other associations with the world of fauna and flora.
+Then I prepared a drawing of a ring which combined art deco and the world of fantasy.
+The ring grows upwards into a butterfly, which holds the stone with its wings.
+Its shape, however, was deliberately designed to be subtle.
+On the one hand, it can be treated as a meandering abstract art deco form, and on the other hand, you can see other associations with the world of fauna and flora.
 The ring is made of green 14k gold.